chr15m/bugout/README.md

 <p align="center"><img src="docs/bugout-logo.svg"/></p>

-Build back-end web services that **run in a browser tab**, and:
+Build back-end web services that **run in a browser tab**.
+[Live demo](https://chr15m.github.io/bugout).

- * Don't require the user to have a domain or SSL cert.
+ * Don't require the end user to have a domain or SSL cert.
- * Can be deployed by users by simply opening a browser tab.
+ * Anyone can deploy by simply opening a browser tab.
- * Can be "self-hosted" by users by leaving a browser tab open on a PC.
+ * Can be "self-hosted" by leaving a browser tab open on a PC.
- * Can be reached over WebRTC.
+ * Client-server over WebRTC instead of HTTPS.

 ### The old way: